angular/angular/aio/content/guide/service-worker-notifications.md

 <div class="alert is-helpful">

   When using the Angular service worker, push notification interactions are handled using the `SwPush` service.
-  To learn more about the native APIs involved see [Push API](https://developer.mozilla.org/en-US/docs/Web/API/Push_API) and [Using the Notifications API](https://developer.mozilla.org/en-US/docs/Web/API/Notifications_API/Using_the_Notifications_API).
+  To learn more about the browser APIs involved see [Push API](https://developer.mozilla.org/en-US/docs/Web/API/Push_API) and [Using the Notifications API](https://developer.mozilla.org/en-US/docs/Web/API/Notifications_API/Using_the_Notifications_API).

 </div>